lexbailey/nearmypostcode/README.md

 NearMyPostcode (NMP) lets you provide a "store locator" feature (or similar) on your website that respects your user's privacy.

 NMP works entirely offline.
-Once the data file (approx 5.5MB) is downloaded to the user's browser, they can completely disconnect from the internet and sill be able to look up their postcode and find things near their postcode.
+Once the data file (approx 5.5MB) is downloaded to the user's browser, they can completely disconnect from the internet and still be able to look up their postcode and find things near their postcode.

 When using NMP, you are encouraged to serve the javascript file from your own web server, and also serve the postcode data file from your own server.
 This minimises the number of requests the user agent needs to make to other services, and thus benefits the user's privacy further.